By Bennett Fisher

 In a matter of weeks, our entire world was turned upside down.
 But, as our obsessive checking of the news faded and we all slowly began to adjust to these new times, the challenge of effectively managing our virtual teams became real.
-Here are 3 things we all can do today to maximize high performing teams and alignment during this challenging time and beyond:
+Here are 3 things we can all do today to maximize high performing teams and alignment during this challenging time and beyond:

 1 – Set shorter-term goals